Precise measurement of differential cross sections of the {\Sigma}-p --> {\Lambda} n reaction in momentum range 470-650 MeV/c

-The $\Sigma p$ scattering experiment (J-PARC E40) was performed at the K1.8 beam line in the J-PARC Hadron Experimental Facility.
-A 1.33-GeV/$c$ $\pi^{-}$ beam of $2.0 \times10^{7}$/spill was produced from a 30-GeV proton beam with a cycle of 5.2 seconds and a beam duration of 2 seconds.
-The experimental concept and the experimental setup are shown in Fig. 1 in \cite{Miwa:2021}. $\Sigma^{-}$ particles were produced by the $\pi^{-}p \to K^{+}\Sigma^{-}$ reaction in a liquid hydrogen (LH$_{2}$) target, and the produced $\Sigma^{-}$ running in the LH$_{2}$ target interacted with protons.
-The momentum of each $\Sigma^{-}$ was measured as the missing momentum calculated from the momenta of the $\pi^{-}$ beam and the outgoing $K^{+}$ analyzed by the K1.8 beam line spectrometer \cite{Takahashi:2012} and the forward magnetic spectrometer (KURAMA), respectively.
+as the missing momentum calculated from the momenta of the $\pi^{-}$ beam and the outgoing $K^{+}$ analyzed by the K1.8 beam line spectrometer \cite{Takahashi:2012} and the forward magnetic spectrometer (KURAMA), respectively.
 In total, 1.62 $\times 10^{7}$ $\Sigma^{-}$ particles were used to search for the $\Sigma^{-}$-induced secondary reactions.
 Secondary reactions such as the $\Sigma^{-}p \to \Lambda n$ reaction were identified kinematically from the data of the charged particles in the final state using the CATCH system surrounding the LH$_{2}$ target, which comprises a cylindrical scintillation fiber tracker (CFT), a bismuth germanate calorimeter (BGO), and a scintillator hodoscope (PiID) coaxially arranged outwards from the center \cite{Akazawa:2021, Akazawa:2019}.
 The tracks of the charged particles were reconstructed using CFT, and their kinetic energies were measured using BGO.
 A detailed analysis of the $\Sigma^{-}$ identification and the secondary reaction with CATCH is found in \cite{Miwa:2021}.
 In this letter, we focus on the analysis to derive the differential cross sections of the $\Sigma^{-}p \to \Lambda n$ reaction.